Mike Gilligan: Coaching

 Gilligan's first season with the Catamounts was a disappointing, finishing with an 8-21-0 record, but by the end of his second season he had gotten them back on track, winning 17 games. over the next 12 seasons Vermont would post winning records 10 times and made their first NCAA tournament berth in 1988.
-Gillian's best season came in 1995–96 when he won Vermont's only regular season championship with a 27-win season and saw the Catamounts make the Frozen Four for the first time, finishing third in the 1996 tournament behind the strong play of future NHLers Martin St. Louis and Tim Thomas.
+Gilligan’s best season came in 1995–96 when he won Vermont's only regular season championship with a 27-win season and saw the Catamounts make the Frozen Four for the first time, finishing third in the 1996 tournament behind the strong play of future NHLers Martin St. Louis and Tim Thomas.

 In the 1999–00 season both Gilligan and Vermont were tarnished as a result of a hazing scandal that caused the university to cancel its season after only seventeen games and while it did not lead to Gilligan's dismissal he would never again field a winning team, resigning from his post after the 2002–03 season, one win shy of the school record.

 In addition to coaching hockey at the University of Vermont, Gilligan served as the head coach of the catamount golf team from 1993 through 2009.